 Nowadays, more and more wholesalers are selling directly to consumers.
-This makes it imperative for B2B and B2C wholesalers to envision how the customer journey should take place as well as how to become more efficient and resource-savvy in their consumer channels.
+This makes it imperative for wholesalers to envision how the customer journey should take place as well as how to become more efficient and resource-savvy in their sales channels.

 Benefits of an OMS